-The good news is that it is achievable.
+The good news is that web design accessibility is achievable.

 Think about all the ways you currently use the Internet.
 It’s likely your number one source of information for news, sports, community information, research and social interaction.
 That’s why it is so important that the Internet is accessible to everyone.
 Everyone deserves the ability to tap into the web.

 While the majority of websites currently do not meet acceptable web accessibility standards, some major sites have made it a priority.
 Google and Facebook both took the lead.
 Google’s developer tools inspect accessibility for web pages and Facebook encourages the use of closed captioning.